 One of its more dubious distinctions?
 Happy Days was where the expression "jump the shark" was born.
 After Fonzie jumped over a shark on water skis in one fateful episode, fans felt the show went into a quality tailspin.
 Nothing dulled the star power of its cast, though: let's take a look at where they are now.

 He didn’t turn his back on the show completely.
 Along with Henry Winkler and Don Most, he loaned his voice talents to the hard-to-watch-but-findable-on-You-Tube cartoon series The Happy Days Gang, narrated by Wolfman Jack.
-The premise: Richie, Fonzie, Ralph, a dog named Mr. Cool, and a "chick from the future" traveled through time in a quest to find their way back to 1957 Milwaukee.
+The premise: Richie, Fonzie, Ralph, a dog named Mr. Cool and a "chick from the future" traveled through time in a quest to find their way back to 1957 Milwaukee.

 Until he stepped into the role of Howard Cunningham, Tom Bosley was best known for his Tony Award-winning role as Fiorello La Guardia in the Broadway musical “Fiorello!”
 He also had some small TV roles, including an appearance in the 1969 pilot for Rod Serling’s Night Gallery, which starred Joan Crawford and was directed by Steven Spielberg.
-His other TV appearances included Bonanza, Bewitched, and The Streets of San Francisco.
+His other TV appearances included Bonanza, Bewitched and The Streets of San Francisco.

-After his long run on Happy Days, Bosley stayed in America’s living rooms by starring in Glad Bag commercials throughout the 70s and 80s.
-He was always on hand for various Happy Days reunion specials and events, often taking the opportunity to tease Ron Howard about never casting him in any of his movies.
+After his long run on Happy Days, Bosley stayed in America’s living rooms by starring in Glad Bag commercials throughout the 1970s and '80s.
+He was always on hand for various Happy Days reunion specials and events, often taking the opportunity to tease Howard about never casting him in any of his movies.
 He starred in Father Dowling Mysteries, and had a recurring role on Murder, She Wrote, having first worked with star Angela Lansbury back in 1964 in the movie The World of Henry Orient.
 He also appeared on The Love Boat as half of a couple with former TV wife Marion Ross.

 Sadly, Tom Bosley died of lung cancer in 2010, at age 83.

-She did some guest roles on The Love Boat (marrying Captain Stubing in the final episode), Night Court, and MacGyver, but it was her work on the short-lived series Brooklyn Bridge that scored her two Emmy nominations.
+She did some guest roles on The Love Boat (marrying Captain Stubing in the final episode), Night Court and MacGyver, but it was her work on the short-lived series Brooklyn Bridge that scored her two Emmy nominations.
 She went back to the stage after that, co-starring in Arsenic and Old Lace with another famous TV mom, Jean Stapleton (All In The Family).
-She got herself another Emmy nomination for her recurring role on Touched By An Angel, and appeared multiple times on That 70s Show, The Drew Carey Show, Gilmore Girls, and Brothers & Sisters.
+She got herself another Emmy nomination for her recurring role on Touched By An Angel, and appeared multiple times on That 70s Show, The Drew Carey Show, Gilmore Girls and Brothers & Sisters.

-Ross isn’t limited to live action: she also plays SpongeBob SquarePants’ grandmother and Mr. Lopart’s mother on Handy Manny.
+Ross isn’t limited to live-action: she also plays SpongeBob SquarePants’ grandmother and Mr. Lopart’s mother on Handy Manny.
 And more recent guest spots have included Hot in Cleveland, Anger Management, The Exes, and Two and a Half Men.

-She speaks fondly of her Happy Days cast, particularly Henry Winkler (with whom she’s still close), and credits the regular baseball games the cast played for their good relationship.
-She’s still so proud of her time on the show that she refers to her San Fernando Valley home as “Happy Days Farm.”
+She speaks fondly of her Happy Days cast, particularly Winkler (with whom she’s still close), and credits the regular baseball games the cast played for their good relationship.
+She’s still so proud of her time on the show that she refers to her San Fernando Valley home as the “Happy Days Farm.”

-You may not see Anson Williams’ face on the small screen much these days, but he’s still there, following in the footsteps of Ron Howard and making a name for himself as a director.
+You may not see Anson Williams’ face on the small screen much these days, but he’s still there, following in the footsteps of Howard and making a name for himself as a director.

 And, of course, anyone who watched the show remembers him as a singer.
-Getting clearance for original, popular songs from the 50s wasn’t cheap, so they frequently had Williams re-record the songs, which is what viewers heard playing on the jukebox at Arnold's.
-In 2014, he also published his memoir − "Singing to a Bulldog: From 'Happy Days' to Hollywood Director, and the Unlikely Mentor Who Got Me There" − where he reveals some behind-the-scenes scoop like the fact that John Lennon visited the Happy Days set with his son Julian, and Ringo Starr stopped by too.
+Getting clearance for original, popular songs from the 1950s wasn’t cheap, so they frequently had Williams re-record the songs, which is what viewers heard playing on the jukebox at Arnold's.
+In 2014, he also published his memoir − Singing to a Bulldog: From 'Happy Days' to Hollywood Director, and the Unlikely Mentor Who Got Me There − where he reveals some behind-the-scenes scoop like the fact that John Lennon visited the Happy Days set with his son Julian, and Ringo Starr stopped by too.